signalfx/splunk-opentelemetry-examples/README.md

 ## Installation Decision Workflow
-This catagory  provides a decision tree, to help you decide how to install the opnetelmetry collector in kubenetes, it  offers guidenace  for the Splunk
+This category  provides a decision tree, to help you decide how to install the OpenTelemetry collector in kubernetes, it  offers guidance  for the Splunk
-Distrinution, using the Contrib Verion of the Collector.
+Distribution, using the Contrib Version of the Collector.
-It Also provides guidance on what to do if there is a pre exisiting opentlemetery colletor installed
+It Also provides guidance on what to do if there is a pre existing OpenTelemetry collector installed

 # License